Last updated April 11th, 2022.

 However, war doesn’t tell the whole story about why Vietnam has skipped five recessions.
 You can’t really use the “reconstruction economy” as a reason for endless growth past the mid-1980s.

 The fact is, Vietnam and a few other emerging markets have something their peers don’t.
-I believe it’s a combination of business-friendly policies, political stability, a well-developed tourism sector, and a strategic location.
+It’s a rare combination of business-friendly policies, political stability, a well-developed tourism sector, and a strategic location, all working together in tandem.

 More Countries That Skip Recessions